- Those who can engage in their research remotely should continue to do so and should only be on campus when absolutely necessary.

 - All students are required to complete Student COVID-19 Training, which will be pre-loaded in Blackboard (on the My Courses page).

 - Approved personnel may participate in research activities but should practice social distancing and good hygiene consistent with Centers for Disease Control and Prevention and PA Department of Health guidance.

 - Masks are required to be worn on campus, except when eating or drinking, or when alone in an office.

 - Plans should be established to minimize personnel overlap and stagger their presence in facilities and laboratories.

-To facilitate research activities to the greatest degree possible during Summer 2020 and beyond, while adhering to any federal, state, local or institutional restrictions in place.
+To facilitate research activities to the greatest degree possible, while adhering to any federal, state, local or institutional restrictions in place.

 - No personnel may return to research labs without the explicit approval of their department, college and EHS (Environmental Health and Safety).

-- Prior to returning to campus, all personnel are required to complete mandatory training.
+- All personnel are required to complete mandatory training.

 - Research progress may still be negatively impacted due to lack of commercially available supplies, including the Personal Protective Equipment (PPE) normally used in the course of laboratory work.
 Under no circumstances should safety be sacrificed due to lack of adequate supplies, type, and quality of PPE.

 - Guidelines on PPE usage can be found on the Environmental Health and Safety (EH&S) website.
 The Return to Lab checklist can be found here.

 - Departments best understand their research needs, personnel and support staff requirements.
 A departmental return-to-work plan should be developed collaboratively with researchers and support staff—including Facilities and Environmental Health and Safety(EH&S)—and approved by EH&S and college leadership (dean or dean’s designee).